evilnose/PyRKViewer/docs/source/Tutorial.rst

 **- Appearance**: We have Arrow Designer.
 This allows you to personalize the arrows that appear in the reactions.
 A window will pop up where you will be able to move the circles to your desired visual.
 This will be implemented when you click Save.
 To restore the default arrow you may click arrow designer once again and click Restore Default.

-**- Utilities**: Here you will find Add Reaction, Random Network, and Autolayout.
+**- Utilities**: Here you will find Add Reaction, Random Network, Autolayout, and etc.

 - Add Reaction: This allows you to add reactions choosing the type in a quick way.
-First you want to select all the nodes that you want as reactants and then select them as reactant on the panel on the left, then select your desired products, and again, click products on the left.
-Finally, you want to click the Add Reaction utility and simply choose which type of reaction you want these sets of products and reactants to form.
+You want to click the Add Reaction utility and simply choose which type of reaction and click the nodes in the order of reactants and products.

 - Random Network: This utility lets you create a completely random network with personalized parameters. **NOTE: This will erase your current canvas, not add to it.
 If you want to save your work you can do so under File in the Navigation Bar.** After You create the random network you will be able to modify it at your own will, including adding and deleting nodes.
 To customize the parameters:

 .. image:: ../fotos/S5.png

 *(Figure 5)*

     + Number of species: The number of nodes that you want featured in your network.